- NewsIf you are interested in the latest news of Helderberg International School, click here.more

 Head of School

-Every year, SEK and IES students gather to enjoy a week of sports or cultural activities.
-The event takes place in one of the countries where there is an SEK or IES school.
-This year, there will be a Cultural InterSek, hosted by SEK Ecuador School, in the city of Quito.
+Every year, students from SEK and IES schools join for a week of cultural or sports activities.
+The event takes place in one of the countries in Latin America where exists a SEK school.
+In 2017 a sporting week take place at SEK Guadalajara International School, Guadalajara, México.

-For further information, please do not hesitate to contact the person in charge of International Programs at your school.Visit Website InterSEK 2016
+For more information, please contact the Director of International Programs at the school